LeniaMarga/project-money_cashboard/README.md

 This was the first of four projects during my course at CodeClan.
 The project lasted for one week (10/03/2017 - 01/12/2017), utilising the following technologies and design patterns:

--Ruby (with Sinatra web framework/DSL)
+- Ruby (with Sinatra web framework/DSL)
--SQL (with PostgreSQL object-relational database management system) -HTML/CSS
+- SQL (with PostgreSQL object-relational database management system)
+- HTML/CSS
--Object oriented programming (OOP)
+- Object oriented programming (OOP)
--Test driven development (TDD)
+- Test driven development (TDD)
--Databases with CRUD actions
+- Databases with CRUD actions
--Representational state transfer architecture (RESTful development/MVC) -Model-view-controller architecture (MVC)
+- Representational state transfer architecture (RESTful development/MVC)
+- Model-view-controller architecture (MVC)

 The project brief was to create a budgeting app used for tracking and categorising personal expenses.
 Main features are the ability to create and display Transactions ( which should include a shop name, e.g. Tesco, and a value ) with associated Categories (e.g. 'food', 'clothes') and track and display the total sum of expenses.